Social media metrics are handy tools for event marketers! In this article, we explore 10 metrics you must know to make your next event a success.

-In this guide, we’ll highlight which metrics are most important for event managers, what they mean, and how to use them to get the most out of your events.
+In this guide, we’ll highlight which social media metrics are most important for event managers, what they mean, and how to use them to get the most out of your events.

-Engagement metrics refer to any aspect of interaction on social media — sharing, commenting, liking, clicking on links, etc. Keeping track of these metrics is the best way to measure the success of an event and its marketing before and after it takes place.
+Engagement metrics refer to any aspect of interaction on social media — sharing, commenting, liking, clicking on links, etc. Keeping track of your engagement rate is the best way to measure the success of an event and its marketing before and after it takes place.

 Think about how you learn about concerts in your city.
 Event managers are pushing their event pages — which often include details and links to ticketing sites — toward users in the area.

 These event managers are likely using engagement metrics to learn more about who will attend, how many people might go, and how those metrics compare to the actual attendance of the concert.

 And while convincing users to attend an online event is a lot easier than convincing them to buy tickets to an in-person concert, a good engagement rate is still essential for success.